-When you’re sending an email message to introduce yourself, it’s important to send a professional email message that engages the reader and clearly states why you’re writing.
-Most people are inundated with email, and it can be tricky to get an email message from someone they don’t know opened, let alone read.
+When you’re sending an email message to introduce yourself, it’s important to convey your professionalism, engage the reader, and clearly state why you’re writing.
+Most people are inundated with email and can be reluctant to open, let alone read, an email from someone they don’t know.

-Review these tips for getting your email messages opened, read, and responded to, with examples of email subject lines to use to get your message noticed, as well as formal and casual email introductions.
+Review these tips for getting your email messages opened, read, and responded to, with examples of the best email subject lines to use to get your message noticed, as well as formal and casual email introductions.

-Write a message opening subject line.
-How many email messages do you trash without ever opening them?
+Write a subject line that encourages opening of the message.
+How many emails do you trash without opening?
 Pay attention to what you include in the subject line, so yours has a chance of getting opened.
 Be specific, and let the reader know why you are writing.
-Keep your subject line short, so the recipient can see, at a glance, what the message is about.
+Keep your subject line short so the recipient can see, at a glance, what the message is about.

 Address your message to a person.
-If you can find a person to write to rather than a generic email address, like firstname.lastname@example.org, you will be able to connect personally with individuals you want to meet.
+If you can find a person to write to rather than a generic email address, like email@example.com, you will be able to connect personally with individuals you want to meet.
 When you have a connection at the company, it will be much easier to introduce yourself without being ignored.

 Use your connections.
-When writing an introductory email or LinkedIn message if you have someone in common mention them.
+When writing an introductory email or LinkedIn message, if you have someone in common then mention them.
 A referral is one of the best ways to get advice or assistance.
 Include that mention in the first paragraph so the reader sees it right away.

 Keep it short.
 Most people skim emails and rarely read beyond the first paragraph or so.
-Keep your message short – 2 or 3 paragraphs at the most.
+Keep your message short—two or three paragraphs at most.
 Don’t include more than a few sentences in each paragraph.
-Leave a space between each paragraph and another space before your closing and signature.

 Use a simple font.
 Use a simple font (like Calibri, Times New Roman, or Arial) and a font size that is easy to read.
 An 11 or 12-point font size is readable without having to squint.
 Here’s how to select a font style and size.

 Pick a professional closing.
 Your closing is almost as important as your introduction.
-End your email with short professional closing.
-Here’s how to end a letter with examples of good closings to use.
+End your email with a short, professional closing.
+Here’s how to end a letter, with examples of good closings to use.

 Examples of Email Introductory Subject Lines